tmzh/tmzh.github.io/content/post/2024-01-22-running-deep-floyd-with-limited-memory.md

 ```

 ## Generate Image
-*Choose* one of the view transformations supported by Visual Anagrams repo
+Choose one of the view transformations supported by the Visual Anagrams repository.

 ```python
 # UNCOMMENT ONE OF THESE